minelabwot/SWoT/README.md

 		}
 	}

-The Three figures belew illustrate fuzzy search according to the Location and Owner of the WoT devices.
+The Three figures below illustrate fuzzy search according to the Location and Owner of the WoT devices.
 Matched resources could be composed as the proposed building automation scenarios.

 <img src="./Github_src_readme_files/10.jp2"/>
 <br>